Steven-zion/credable/README.md

 # Loan Management System

 This project implements a Loan Management System (LMS) with a mock Core Banking System (CBS), a custom Scoring Engine, and a Middleware layer, as per the assessment requirements.
-The system is designed to run locally and can be tested using tools like Postman or cURL.
+The system is designed to run locally and can be tested using tools like Postman.

 ## Project Overview